Things to Know When Traveling to Europe

 PEOPLE SPEAK ENGLISH… IN SOME EUROPEAN COUNTRIES

 In some countries, it is easier to get by in English than in others.
-You may have no problem in Stockholm if your Swedish is rudimentary, but they do not like speaking English in France.
+You may have no problem in Stockholm if your Swedish is rudimentary, but they do not like speaking English in France in my experience (and from what I have heard from other travelers).
 Try to master a few polite phrases in the local dialect to make your visit smoother.
 Most locals will appreciate your effort.
 Having Google translate handy doesn’t hurt either.

 EURO IS NOT THE ONLY CURRENCY

 Americans sometimes think of Europe as being more liberal, and while it may be true in some cases, not in the case of marijuana.
-Except in special coffee shops in Amsterdam and certain locations in Copenhagen, smoking pot is illegal.
+Except in special coffee shops in Amsterdam and certain locations in Copenhagen, smoking pot is illegal almost everywhere.
 Be aware of the local laws if you plan to consume or smoke cannabis (or any drug) while traveling through Europe.

 TIPPING IS COMMON…BUT NOT EVERYWHERE AND NOT A LOT

 Tipping is a little different in Europe.
-They tend more to 10% than the 15-20% Americans leave, and service is sometimes automatically added to the bill, so no extra tip is needed in those cases.
-There are some countries where you don’t need to tip, though, like Switzerland but in general: if you are happy with the service – tip.
+Here, they tend more to 10% than the 15-20% Americans leave.
+Sometimes, service is automatically added to the bill, so no extra tip is needed in those cases.
+There are some countries where you don’t need to tip, though, like Switzerland but in general: if you are happy with the service – feel free to tip.

 COMFORTABLE SHOES ARE ESSENTIAL